-The girls helped me to write a new bio:
+The kids helped me to write a new bio:

 Super silly.
 A great Mum.
 She is so nice.
 She makes good cookies and good songs.
 She has great special pens; they look very beautiful.
 She works at church.
 She likes her two little girls.

 And then there were all of those dead cows, one by one, torn

 to pieces on the tracks.
 The power company had

 downed a fence and the cows escaped.
 But being